KatyaLubyankina/Audio-to-text-bot/README.md

 # Audio-to-text bot
-This telegram bot allows users to send a link for video to [telegram bot](https://t.me/audio_to_text_tg_bot) and get analytics on audio track.
+This telegram bot allows users to send a link for video to [telegram bot](https://t.me/audio_to_text_tg_bot) and get a transcript and analytics on audio track.

 **Features**:
 - [FastAPI](https://fastapi.tiangolo.com/) (Python 3.10) - framework for API